 Planning for practice

-Planning should consider:
+Planning for practice should consider:

 - the context the technologist will be working in.